asashepard/ErcotMonitor/README.md

 I was inspired to create this bot in early 2022 when Texas had been suffering power outages due to extreme weather.

 The bot can provide visual, numerical, and easy historical tracking of the values made public by ERCOT, listed by typing "!ercot" in a Discord server channel.

 ![image](https://github.com/asashepard/ErcotMonitor/assets/78510770/905cf8b2-1db9-4068-8e4a-a32f85e427ae)

 By typing "!ercotcreate" a live report is created which updates itself once per minute.
-The predicted changes in capacity and demand are calculated using a linear regression model through R.
+The predicted changes in capacity and demand are calculated using a linear regression model through R. The 2-part pie chart illustrates how much larger the system's capacity is than its demand.

 ![image](https://github.com/asashepard/ErcotMonitor/assets/78510770/5531f679-65d2-464e-a26c-bee47a05b4f6)